|

 Here, is a real infinitesimal.
 For

-to be both unitary and linear,
+be both unitary and linear,

-needs to be Hermitian and linear, making it a potential observable.
-In
+needs to be Hermitian and

-fact, many (if not all) physical observables, like angular momentum or
+physical observables, like angular momentum or momentum, are derived

-momentum, are derived from symmetry transformations in this manner.
+from symmetry transformations in this manner.

 The set of symmetry transformations possesses specific characteristics

 that categorize it as a group.
-If is a
+If is a transformation

-transformation converting rays
+converting rays

 to